StillLynnTheCloset/kotlr/README.md

 3. ~~Improve test coverage and make tests more targeted~~.
 4. Add support for requests using other HTTP verbs.
 5. Add support for mutlipart form uploads.
 After this Kotlr will support all the Tumblr API which will mark version 1.0.0
-6. Clean up the API by: restricting visibility, reducing optional and default values, limiting mutablity, and enforcing stricter types.
+6. Clean up the API by: restricting visibility, reducing optional and default values, limiting mutability, and enforcing stricter types.
 7. Create extension library to improve ease of use on Android.
 8. Create PoC Android App.
 9. ~~Make use of Coroutines to better define blocking api calls.~~